dooco/edwinaz/README.md

         - Article page to include articles for visitor to brouse through.
         - Shopping bag page to display items added in the bag, price, delivery cost, total and options to change quantity.
         - Profile page to allow user to update their information and also to view older orders.
-        - Vendor page to display articles published by vendor and provide links to add, edit and delete articles and products.
+        - Article page to display articles published by vendors and provide links to add, edit and delete articles to vendor with privaleges.
+        - Product page to display products published by vendors and provide links to add, edit and delete products to vendor with privaleges.
-        - Footer to include links to about, social media, newsletter sign-up and become vendor link.
+        - Footer to include links to about, contact, social media, newsletter sign-up and become vendor link.

      - #### **Interaction design**

         - Collapsible menu
-        - Buttons, icons and links with hovering effect
+        - Collapsible footer
+        - Responsive design with mobile first approach

      - #### **Database structure**